ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 # Boost ASIO Tutorial 2: Serial Port

-Welcome to my tutorial on how to use Qt to communicate over a serial port.
+Welcome to my tutorial on how to use Boost's ASIO library to communicate over a serial port.

 ## Introduction